-An understanding of a leading and sustaining a healthy lifestyle, and the importance of physical activity to help achieve this is advocated across a broad range of activities.
-Students will experience opportunities to compete in physical activity, recognise and embed values such as fairness and respect for others and develop an appreciation of skilful and creative performances.
+This is advocated across a broad range of activities.
+Students will experience a range of different opportunities to compete in physical activity, recognise and embed values such as fairness and respect for others and develop an appreciation of skilful and aesthetic performances.

 The College has a heated 25m indoor swimming pool, a large sports hall, a gymnasium, three tennis courts, a floodlit full size 3g all weather pitch, a fitness suite and ample flat, well drained playing fields in addition to a wide range of equipment for all curriculum areas.